 Tiny and terribly useful.
 That’s the Proporta cable tidy.
 A simple magnetic clasp that keeps your headphones or charging cable neat and untangled.
 Around £4 for three.
 Simple and clever.

 We like this Pack-Away bucket from Wacky Practicals because it’s strong and simple and has a comfortable handle.
 It’s suitable for pets, plants or the washing up, FDA food safe and unaffected by UV rays.
 Costs around £15-£20.

-If you want a lid (and you do want a lid if you plan to use it as your overnight loo), then go for the cheaper Summit folding bucket.
+If you want a lid (and you do want a lid if you plan to use it as your overnight loo), then go for the cheaper Kampa folding bucket.